skullk1d/discount-ascii-warehouse/README.md

 # README #

 Need to express yourself but don't have enough emoji to satisfy?
 Then welcome to the Discount Ascii Warehouse!
-This was an exam project whose only requirement was to implement the features in Angular, provided with a node server and some existing modules.
+This was an exam project whose only requirement was to implement the features in Angular, provided with a node server and some existing modules (with less emphasis on styling).
 As I am/was learning TypeScript and Angular 2 at the time, I decided to implement it with those.
 My organization and best practices may not be fantastic but I enjoyed the learning process of implementing a small "full-scale" project with Angular 2.

 This project was built on top of the
 [Angular 2 Quickstart boilerplate](https://angular.io/docs/ts/latest/quickstart.html).